QAA Scotland Annual Report for the 2022-22 academic year summarises our work and impact within Scotland and beyond.

 Engaging with students is integral to what we do.
 Every external institutional review team includes a full student member.
 We also include student representatives on all our working groups and committees.
 We work with NUS Scotland and student partnerships in quality Scotland (sparqs).

 We support Scotland’s enhancement culture and oversee the Scottish Higher Education Enhancement Committee (SHEEC) and the Teaching Quality Forum (TQF).

 We aim to ensure that our work recognises international perspectives and contributions.
 This includes developments in the Bologna Process and across the European higher education area.

-We deliver a major three-day international conference as well as many other daily events, that attract many international visitors from universities and quality assurance agencies.
+We deliver conferences and a range of other shorter events that attract many international visitors from universities and quality assurance agencies.
 We commission and showcase work underway in the sector, so that we can learn from national and international practice

 We manage the Enhancement Themes, a multi-year programme of work that enables the sector to explore a specific area in depth.
 SHEEC agree and oversee the work of the Themes in conjunction with the Theme Leaders Group (TLG).

-We deliver the external quality review of institutions through Enhancement-led Institutional Reviews (ELIR).
-This is the process we use in Scotland to maintain academic standards and enhance the quality of the student learning experience.
-We do this on behalf of the university sector and the Scottish Funding Council.
+We deliver the external quality review of institutions through an enhancement-led, evidence-based approach that uses peer review teams.
+The aims of the review are to maintain academic standards and enhance the quality of the student learning experience.
+We do this on behalf of the higher education sector and the Scottish Funding Council (SFC).

 We manage the Focus On projects and each year we determine a topic in collaboration with SHEEC.
 The projects aim to support the enhancement of policy and practice in the sector.
-They also provide a link between the outcomes of ELIR and the enhancement of practice.
+They also provide a link between the outcomes of external institutional quality review and the enhancement of practice.